-LA-based Australian three-piece Rüfüs Du Sol are steadily becoming one of the world’s most popular live electronic acts.
-Their third album looks like it will be the tipping point for a band Pete Tong says “are about to hit a whole new level”
+Los Angeles-based Australian three-piece Rüfüs Du Sol are steadily becoming one of the world’s most popular live electronic acts, thanks to the heady euphoria of tracks like ‘Sundream’ and ‘You Were Right’.
+Their third album ‘Solace’ looks like it will be the tipping point for a band Pete Tong says “are about to hit a whole new level”

 A few blocks away from the beach in Venice, California, the air feels crisp, sharp with an invisible shroud of ocean salt, just cool enough for a sunbeam upon bare shoulders to be warmly welcomed.
 Two houses down from a sleepy intersection sits a property dubbed ‘Rose Avenue’ by three-piece band Rüfüs Du Sol, who’ve called this place their own for the past year.
 Today, the house is alive with people who’ve gathered for a bittersweet celebration: it’s one part a birthday party for keyboardist Jon George, but also a farewell gathering to the house.
 The crew is set to move out in two days’ time.

 It’s time for the band to get moving again, and only the titanic itinerary in store surrounding their upcoming album could’ve convinced them to cut ties with the cosy nest they’ve created here.
 A sprawling North American tour lies ahead, including three nights in a row at not one, but two iconic venues: New York’s Terminal 5 and The Shrine in Los Angeles.
 Both shows sold out in a matter of minutes.
 It’s the next evolutionary stage for the group who’ve continuously toured since the release of their last album two years ago, gracing the likes of Coachella, Bonnaroo, Electric Forest, EXIT, CRSSD, Las Vegas’ Electric Daisy Carnival, Splendour In The Grass and more.